By Mary Pletsch 16 Sep 2019 no comment 1232 Views

 Don’t overdo it.
 Raking leaves is an aerobic exercise.
 Don’t rush it!
 The leaves aren’t going anywhere!
 Take a rest every 10-15 minutes.
 Sip on water to stay hydrated and stretch to release tension you may have built up.

 Regular chiropractic maintenance care can minimize your risk of injury.
 Do you have your next appointment scheduled?
-If not, call Sheppard Chiropractic and Laser Healing at 506 635-8182 or 506 847-7172.
+If not, call Sheppard Chiropractic Centre at 506 635-8182 or 506 847-7172.